 For around half the SMSFs we set up, the ABN is issued immediately.
 So, if your SMSF’s ABN isn’t issued immediately, don’t despair – it is quite normal.

-All SMSFs set up with a Corporate Trustee has a delay with issuing the ABN.
-Reasons for data mismatches can be that the ATO has a Trustee’s maiden name instead of married name, other names spelt differently, or changes of address that haven’t been updated.
-If there are any delays, we’ll keep you posted so you know how long it’ll take and when your SMSF will be registered.
+Reasons for data mismatches can be that the ATO has a Trustee’s maiden name instead of married name, other names spelt differently or changes of address that haven’t been updated.
+It is your responsibility to contact the ATO if you have changed your name or your address to ensure there is no ABN delay during the SMSF application process.
+If there are any delays, we’ll keep you posted so you know how long it will take and when your SMSF will be listed as ‘Registered’ or ‘Complying’ on Super Fund Lookup.